Adam Duvall Preview, Player Props: Red Sox vs. Astros

 - The 9.1 strikeouts per nine innings compiled by the Astros pitching staff ranks seventh in the league.

-- The Astros have the fourth-ranked team ERA across all league pitching staffs (3.84).
+- The Astros have the fourth-ranked team ERA across all MLB pitching staffs (3.83).

-- Astros pitchers combine to rank 18th in baseball in home runs surrendered (153 total, 1.2 per game).
+- Astros pitchers combine to rank 18th in baseball in home runs given up (154 total, 1.2 per game).

+- Urquidy (2-3 with a 5.21 ERA and 34 strikeouts in 38 2/3 innings pitched) makes the start for the Astros, his ninth of the season.

-- In his most recent appearance on Wednesday against the Miami Marlins, the right-hander threw five innings, giving up four earned runs while surrendering nine hits.
+- In his most recent time out -- in relief on Saturday -- the righty tossed two scoreless innings against the Seattle Mariners while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.